-- Each paper is assessed through a 2-hour examination set and marked by Pearson. - The total number of marks for each paper is 100. - Each paper will assess the full range of targeted grades at Foundation Tier (5-1). - Each paper will have approximately equal marks available for each of the targeted grades. - There will be approximately 40% of questions targeted at grades 5 and 4, across papers 1F and 1H to aid standardisation and comparability of award between tiers.
+- Each paper is assessed through a 2-hour examination set and marked by Pearson. - The total number of marks for each paper is 100. - Each paper will assess the full range of targeted grades at Foundation Tier (5-1). - · Each paper will have approximately equal marks available for each of the targeted grades. - There will be approximately 40% of questions targeted at grades 5 and 4, across papers 1F and 1H to aid standardisation and comparability of award between tiers.

-FOUNDATION TIER (Component/paper code 4MA1/1H and 4MA1/2H)
+HIGHER TIER (Component/paper code 4MA1/1H and 4MA1/2H)

-- · Externally assessed
+- Externally assessed

-- Availability: January and June
+- Availability: November and June

-- First assessment: June 2018

 - Two papers: 1H and 2H (both calculator papers).
 Each paper is 50% of the total International GCSE and a formula sheet is provided.